AngleProtocol/angle-docs/borrowing-module/vaults/settlement.md

 As in the Core module, the Borrowing module has a **settlement mechanism** to protect the protocol against potential attacks, and quickly stop unsustainable operations.

 It has been designed as a last resort to protect agTokens holders, and make sure they can redeem their stablecoins at a 1:1 rate against collateral even under an emergency situation.
-This reinforce the insurance that agTokens are **always backed by collateral**.
+This reinforces the insurance that agTokens are **always backed by collateral** and can be redeemed.

 ## Mechanism